kuntala-sett/WhatsCookin/README.md

     Currently the menu items on the landing page are not clickable.
 Have to implement "quick-search" - search based on item clicked.

-    Have to optimize the choice of api for fetching recipes - currently only recipe names are being fetched in the api.
+    Currently only recipe-names and images are being fetched in the api chosen.
+Have to optimize the choice of api for fetching complete recipes.